Y2K-Finance/Y2K-Volatility-Engine/README.md

 ### 3. Compare the output to Uma

+To compare the asserted output run:
+`python3 main.py`

 ### Checks

 The script will log a series of values to allow the asserter to ensure data is valid: